Head of Plant Instrumentation and Control Engineering

 Tokamak Team /

-CFS’ mission is to enable world-wide clean energy for everyone, creating a sustainable environment for current and future generations.
-We’ve created a credible path to an operating fusion power plant in 15 years which leverages our novel collaboration with MIT and funding from strategic and financial investors who share our vision.
+Commonwealth Fusion Systems (CFS) is the surest path to limitless, clean fusion energy.
+Our mission is to enable world-wide clean energy for everyone, creating a sustainable environment for current and future generations.
+We have created a credible path to an operating fusion power plant in 15 years which leverages our novel collaboration with MIT and funding from strategic and financial investors who share our vision.
 This begins by developing a new class of high-field superconducting magnets that will enable the SPARC tokamak to demonstrate net energy from fusion for the first time.
-To execute this plan, we are now looking to add talented people to the team who are mission-driven and treat people well; improve our team by adding diverse perspectives & new ways of solving problems; have demonstrated exceptional results through a range of different pursuits; and have skillsets and experience that relate to this role.
+To execute this plan, we are now looking to add talented people to the team who are mission-driven and treat people well, improve our team by adding diverse perspectives and new ways of solving problems, have demonstrated exceptional results through a range of different pursuits, and have skillsets and experience that relate to this role.

 The SPARC tokamak will have a variety of plant-scale instrumentation and control systems that need to be designed and integrated, including large pulsed power systems, magnet and radio-frequency (RF) power supplies, cryogenic plant, and tokamak plasma operations.

 This team member will:

 - work within a multi-disciplinary team of physicists and engineers as part of collaborative sponsored research projects at the MIT Plasma Science and Fusion Center (PSFC);

 - lead the engineering design team of I&C systems for the SPARC tokamak, including the instrumentation, PLCs, data handling, and network;

 - ensure the design is completed in compliance with the Code of Record and established requirements;

 - maintain interfaces with other engineering subsystems; and